Vijay1126/100-days-of-code/log.md

 **Thoughts:** Linked list was fun to do. really impressed at how my typing speed has increased from leetcoding.
 Was only able to do 40 minutes of lesson 3 today.
 Ended up spending hours on downloading datset from Kaggle, only to find out the file had fucking expired.
 Anyhow, learnt a bit about file management.
 Oh and figured out some stuff about project deployment as well.
 So let's see!

+### Day 5: April 24, 2020

+**Today's Progress**: Did 3 problems on leetcode. + Mayank dropped a bomb, so Firebase+NodeJS for a month.
+Yay!

+**Thoughts:** Leetcode was fun as usual, gotta keep this up.
+Started iOS app development with Firebase.
+Looks good so far.
+I guess, learning a little bit of back end never hurt nobody.
+Sleeping early today.
+Big plays starting tomorrow!